akiryk/npr-one-map/README.md

 3. If you aren't using Grunt, start a local server.
 4. If you are using Grunt, run `npm install` then `grunt`
 5. Open browser and to go `localhost:8000`

-###Data

-*Important:* Data is not necessarily accurate and in some cases is simply made up.
-Do not rely on this data as meaningful for anything other than testing purposes.

-This app uses csv data from the `data` directory (currently, stations4.csv).

-###Notes

-• Explored d3.js, show site and examples
-• Show spreadsheets I used with help from Michelle
-• Show map
- - hover for name of station
- - size = TSR
- - filter in a couple of ways (CP vs Springboard or TSR/products) – what are the products being used?
-• Show graph